ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step06.md

 ## Inject the HTTP Client

 The generated `weather` service is just a shell for an injectable class.
 We need to provide the details.
-The primary purose of this service will be to get JSON data from the API via HTTP, so we will need to inject Angular's HTTP client service.
+The primary purpose of this service will be to get JSON data from the API via HTTP, so we will need to inject Angular's HTTP client service.
 Dependency injection in Angular is handled via the constructor.
 Inject the HTTP client, creating a `private` reference to it.

 ```TypeScript
 import { Injectable } from '@angular/core';